 - Jive Turkey: Lots of it, even more than Coffy.

-- Magic Plastic Surgery: Arguably averted.
+- Magic Plastic Surgery: At first played straight, but then averted.
 The movie opens after the surgery takes place, so the audience is not shown what Dalton Ford looked like before he became Michael Anderson (except for a small newspaper photo).
 One of his colleagues comments on how effective the procedure was.
 Despite this, Foxy's brother is able to recognize Dalton/Michael and report him to the gangsters.

 - Psycho Lesbian: The woman who makes the very direct advances on Claudia while at the lesbian bar certainly qualifies for this trope.